Henry Bond

 Henry Bond, FHEA (born 13 June 1966) is an English writer, photographer, and visual artist.
 In his Lacan at the Scene (2009), Bond made contributions to theoretical psychoanalysis and forensics.

 In 1990, with Sarah Lucas, Bond organised the art exhibition East Country Yard Show, which was influential in the formation and development of the Young British Artists movement; together with Damien Hirst, Angela Bulloch, and Liam Gillick, the two were "the earliest of the YBAs."

 Bond's visual art tends to appropriation and pastiche; he has exhibited work made collaboratively with YBA artists including a photograph made with Sam Taylor-Wood and the Documents Series, made with Liam Gillick.
 In the 1990s, Bond was a photojournalist working for British fashion, music, and youth culture magazine The Face.
 In 1998, his photobook of street fashions in London The Cult of the Street was published.
 His Point and Shoot (Cantz, 2000), explored the photo-genres of surveillance, voyeurism and paparazzi photojournalism.

 In 2007, Bond completed his doctoral research; in 2009, he was appointed Senior Lecturer in Photography at Kingston University.

 Life and career

 Early life and education

 Henry Bond was born in Forest Gate in East London in 1966.
 He attended Goldsmiths at the University of London, graduating in 1988, from the Department of Art, with fellow alumni Angela Bulloch, Ian Davenport, Anya Gallaccio, Gary Hume, and Michael Landy—each of whom was to participate in the YBA art scene.

 Bond attended Middlesex University in Hendon studying for an MA in Psychoanalysis, where he was taught by Lacan scholar Bernard Burgoyne.
-Bond was a research student at the University of Gloucestershire in Cheltenham Spa between 2004–2007; he received a doctorate in 2007.